Child Support Payments: Amount, Length of Time and Enforcement

 - the net monthly income of each parent and

-- the percentage of overnights each parent will spend with their children (child custody) as set by the time sharing agreement.
+- the percentage of overnights of custody that each parent will spend with their children, as set by the time sharing agreement.

 Naturally, the more children that are eligible for the support, and the higher the net monthly income that the obligor (the paying parent) earns, the higher his or her monthly Florida support payment will be.
 However, beginning at 20%, the greater the percentage of overnights (not the number of hours) that the paying parent spends with the children, the greater the credit he or she will receive, thus lowering the monthly payment.

-Florida laws consider two other factors that determine what the final child support payment will be: (a) the parent who pays for the children's health insurance will either receive a proportionally higher payment or receive a credit towards his or her obligation and (b) parents who pay for the children's day care expenses (if there are any) receive the same considerations.
+Florida laws consider two other factors that determine what the final child support payment will be: (1) the parent who pays for the children's health insurance will either receive a proportionally higher payment or receive a credit towards his or her obligation and (2) parents who pay for the children's day care expenses (if there are any) receive the same considerations.

 Occasionally, upon the family lawyer filing a motion on behalf of one of the parents, courts will deviate slightly upward from the support payments dictated by the guidelines.
 However, the burden of proof rests with the parent filing the motion for an increase in the support.
 Even if the motion is successful, the court can only deviate up to 5% upward from what the guidelines dictate.

-As a Florida child support attorney since 2005 (and since 2001 in Orlando), I have yet to witness a court-ordered deviation in a case that I worked on.
+As a child support attorney in Orlando, representing divorce clients since 2011, I have yet to witness a court-ordered deviation in a case that I worked on.
 Basically, you can be fairly confident that the final child payment ordered by the court will equal the guidelines amount.
 With that said, the parents may agree to payments that deviates somewhat from the guidelines amount.
-However, parents cannot agree to waive all the payments from the paying parent for supporting the children.
+However, parents cannot agree to waive all the child support from the paying parent.

-As a family law attorney, I advise all of my clients whose children do not primarily live with them to begin making reasonable payments to the custodial parent for the support of the children as soon as possible.
+As a child support attorney, I advise all of my clients whose children do not primarily live with them to begin making reasonable payments to the custodial parent for the support of the children as soon as possible.